bartfeenstra/betty/documentation/usage/extension/gramps.rst

   - ``file`` (required): the path to a *Gramps XML* or *Gramps XML Package* file.
   - ``event_types`` (optional): how to map Gramps event types to Betty event types.
 Each keys is a Gramps event type, and each value is the plugin ID of the Betty event type to import the Gramps event type as.
+  - ``genders`` (optional): how to map Gramps genders to Betty genders.
+Each keys is a Gramps gender, and each value is the plugin ID of the Betty gender to import the Gramps gender as.
   - ``place_types`` (optional): how to map Gramps place types to Betty place types.
 Each keys is a Gramps place type, and each value is the plugin ID of the Betty place type to import the Gramps place type as.
   - ``presence_roles`` (optional): how to map Gramps roles to Betty presence roles.
 Each keys is a Gramps role,